varo-cosmic/varo-cosmic/README.md

 ## 📫 Get in Touch

 - 💬 Feel free to open an issue or discussion on any repo if you have feedback or ideas
-- ✉️ You can also reach me via email (check my GitHub profile)
+- ✉️ You can also reach me via Email/Instagram (check my GitHub profile)

 Thanks for visiting my profile! ⭐
 If you like something here, consider leaving a star or sharing feedback — I’m always learning.